astronomer/docs/astro/connect-aws.md

     - VPC ID of the external VPC
     - CIDR block of the external VPC

 2. In the Cloud UI, click your Workspace name in the upper left corner, then click **Organization Settings**.

 3. Click **Clusters**, select your cluster, click **VPC Peering Connections**, then click **+ VPC Peering Connection**.

 4. Configure the following values for your VPC peering connection using the information you copied in Step 1:

     - **Peering Name**: Provide a name for the VPC peering connection.
     - **AWS account ID**: Enter the account ID of the external VPC.
     - **Destination VPC ID**: Enter the VPC ID.
     - **Destination VPC region**: Enter the region of the external VPC.
     - **Destination VPC CIDR block**: Enter the CIDR block of the external VPC.
+The smallest supported VPC CIDR that Astro supports is `/21`, and the default is `/20`.

 5. Click **Create Connection**.
 The connection appears as **Pending**.
 6. Wait a few minutes for the **Complete Activation** button to appear, then click **Complete Activation link**.
 7. In the modal that appears, follow the instructions to accept the connection from your external VPC and create routes from the external VPC to Astro.

 A few minutes after you complete the instructions in the modal, the connection status changes from **Pending** to **Active**.
 A new default route appears in **Routes** with your configured CIDR block.